gazebosim/gz-msgs/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Gazebo Msgs 9.X to 10.X

+### Modifications

+1. Th message generation pipeline is now accessible in downstream packages .
+  * For more information, consult the `using_gz_msgs` example.
+  * Note that there will no longer be Ruby generated messages, this support will be restored as-needed.

 ## Gazebo Msgs 8.X to 9.X

 1. **SuppressWarnings.hh** is deprecated and isn't part of `msgs.hh` anymore.